.be - Internal transfer

 A successful internal transfer requires:

-In order to validate internal transfer, a so-called internal authorization code can be requested by the current Openprovider reseller through the Authorization Code Management page in his control panel, selection the option "internal authorization code".
+A so-called internal authorization code can be requested by the current Openprovider reseller through the Authorization Code Management page in his control panel, selecting the option "internal authorization code".

 If non-matching data is used during an internal transfer, future updates on the domain may fail.